prometheus/proposals/proposals/0077-use-start-timestamp-in-rate-like-functions.md

 For rate calculations, `rate`-like functions consider:
 * Whether a counter reset has happened between each pair of subsequent datapoints.
 This is needed to calculate the total increase between the first and the last datapoint in the rate window.
 * The gaps from rate window start to the first datapoint in the window, and from the last datapoint in the window to the window end.
 This is needed for rate extrapolation, and estimates the size of increase which should have happened at the ends of the rate window.

-Since changes to rate extrapolation logic is beyond the scope of this proposal, we will be discussing only the reset detection changes between subsequent datapoints.
-However, it is important to note that `anchored` and `smoothed` modifiers move some datapoints to the start and end of rate window, thus creating extra pairs of subsequent datapoints.
-This has to be taken into account, so that no false resets would be detected.

 ### Short introduction to start timestamps in OTel